Movies-By-the-Sea/mbts-backend/endpoints.md

 ## Reviews Routes
-This route will point to all operations on the database The tables here refer to either of the two - movie-reviews / short-film-reviews
+This route will point to all operations on the database The tables here refer to either of the two - **movie-reviews** / **short-film-reviews**

 ### Get all reviews
+**ACCESS LEVEL : 1**
-Get all the reviews from the specified table. **ACCESS LEVEL : 1**
+Get all the reviews from the specified table.
+Public version of this route is also available which will give less data in response to the one given here passing the UID token.
+Read more about it [here](README.md).
 ```
 GET /reviews
     ?table={review-table-specified}
-    &auth_id={auth-id-token}&uid={access-token-uid}
+    &uid={access-token-uid}
 ```
 JSON Response: